matgat/lltool/readme.md

 If the external libraries are stored in a different encoding, their content will be embedded respecting the original project file encoding.
-This operation has a strong guarantee: in case of typical runtime errors (ex. parsing errors) the filesystem is left in the same as before the invocation.
+This operation has a strong guarantee: in case of ordinary runtime errors the filesystem is left in the same state as before the invocation.

 The supported project formats are: